 Antigone is a high-stakes, driven, dense drama between the rule-followers and rebels.
 Antigone’s choices require her to obey divine law and defy authority in order to bury her dead brother.
 She chooses family over the state and through her civil disobedience, she risks everything.
 In the ancient Greek tradition, Sophocles’ play explores loyalty – loyalty to family and loyalty to the state.
 Antigone is an underdog fighting against the establishment, which speaks to us today just as much as it spoke to Athenian audiences over 2,000 years ago.

-Spring Festival of Shakespeare
+Spring Spectacle of Shakespeare

 directed by amy hayes